yasirarism/MissKatyPyro/README.md

 * /info - get user info
 * /id - get tg ids.
 * /imdb - fetch info from imdb.
-• /users - to get list of my users and ids.
-• /chats - to get list of the my chats and ids
-• /index  - to add files from a channel
-• /leave  - to leave from a chat.
-• /disable  -  do disable a chat.
-* /enable - re-enable chat.
-• /ban  - to ban a user.
-• /unban  - to unban a user.
-• /channel - to get list of total connected channels
-• /broadcast - to broadcast a message to all Eva Maria users
 ```
 ## Support
 [![telegram badge](https://img.shields.io/badge/Telegram-Group-30302f?style=flat&logo=telegram)](https://telegram.dog/EvaMariaSupport)